without Internet Explorer,

 If there's an album that gathers all the negative stereotypes of power metal, and not only that, but takes them to the extreme, is this one.
 It's pretty much electro-pop with fast drums.
 Annoying, shallow, plastic, and hell, even DragonForce is better than this, at least they're somewhat fun to listen to.

 After being given the boot from Sonata Arctica, guitarist Jani Liimatainen set out to further his musical career in this supergroup of Finnish power metal musicians.
 I had known of this group for awhile, and had always put off giving "Gathering the Faithful" a listen, figuring that I would eventually get around to it.
-When I finally did, I was caught completely off guard.
-While I was certainly expecting a good album from this Finnish supergroup of excellent musicians, I had no idea just how amazed I would be.
+When I finally did, I was pleasantly surprised; while I was certainly expecting a good effort from this Finnish supergroup, I wasn't sure exactly what to expect.
 A bit foolish of me really, given the musicians involved in this project; Jani and Mikko Harkin both formely of Sonata Arctica, Timo Kotipelto of Stratovarius, and Jukka Koskinen of Wintersun and Norther.
-So you can take one look at the lineup and pretty much guarantee a standout release.
-And "Gather the Faithful" fully meets and exceeds all expectations.
+So you can take one look at the lineup and pretty much guarantee a good listen.
+And "Gather the Faithful" gives us just that.

 I can’t really speak for anyone else who has followed Sonata Arctica for more than a decade, but when I heard that co-founder and long time guitarist Jani Limatainen had been let go from the band because of his conscription, my bullshit meter went off the charts.
 Bringing in a session guitarist to handle touring for a year isn’t that hard to do when you’re one of the biggest names in metal in your country, especially when considering that much of the live material would include the drivel that was on display throughout “Unia”.
 Furthermore, any indication of a difference in musical direction can be easily surmised when sampling the first offering of the ejected member’s new band’s work, particularly if it bears an uncanny resemblance to the former sound of the original band, as both Savage Circus’ “Dreamland Manor” and this rather enticing gem that is “Gather The Faithful” demonstrate.